hyperledger-gerrit-archive/fabric-sdk-go/test/performance/pkg/client/channel/README.md

 #Benchmark data in Tally (using Prometheus report)
 The Channel Client's Execute and Query functions have been amended to collect tally counts and time spent executing these functions.

-In order to support collecting the data, make sure to start the data collector server found in: fabric-sdk-go/test/performance/metrics/server.go

-example of starting a data collector server is found in this benchmark (reference initAndStartMetricsServer() call)
+In order to support collecting the data, make sure to start the data collector server.
+An example of starting a data collector server is found in this benchmark (reference chClient.StartOperationsSystem() call)

 then start the Prometheus Docker container (an example docker compose config file is found at: fabric-sdk-go/test/performance/prometheus